jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 So since we're already building with React Native anyway, we can make React Native the cross-platform solution on desktop as well.

-Then instead of desktop apps being basically just downloaded web apps, we can build incredible native experiences and share code across all desktop and mobile platforms.
+Then instead of desktop apps being basically just giant heavy web apps, we can build incredible native experiences and share code across all desktop and mobile platforms.

 And fall back to the mediocre web experience when we don't have an app.
 -->